MoJoMoon/Deep-Learning-for-Diversity-Inclusion-in-Media/README.md

 ## 5. Hypothesis Testing

-In bringing the work from the past notebooks to a conclusion here, we discuss the experience and impact of use of the Generate/Animate system for Netflix in our hypothetical business case. **There is great importance in understanding the public sentiment in regard to the G/A system affecting perceptions of diversity includion in media, and to this goal we conduct hypothesis testing in this final notebook.**
+In bringing the work from the past notebooks to a conclusion here, we discuss the experience and impact of use of the Generate/Animate system for Netflix in our hypothetical business case. **There is great importance in understanding the public sentiment in regard to the G/A system affecting perceptions of diversity inclusion in media, and to this goal we conduct hypothesis testing in this final notebook.**

 Within this notebook we visited several concepts: